AccardoNull/Animated-scene-in-JavaScript-WebGL-/README.md

 # Animated-scene-in-JavaScript-WebGL-
 Hosted on Github Pages, Link: https://accardonull.github.io/Animated-scene-in-JavaScript-WebGL-/

+Usage:

+Click the "textureToggleButton" to start the scene.

+Overview:

 A program that uses JavaScript to draw an animated scene, includes:

 one hierarchical object of at least three levels in the hierarchy: a white scaled cube connected to the main body, a gold scaled cube with joint like connection to the previous one, least a white sphere at the end connected to the tail and move around with it.